poudelmadhav/takehiromouri.github.io/_posts/2016-2-20-5-tips-for-beginners-to-write-better-ruby-code-instantly.md

 ---
 layout: post
-title: 5 Tips to Write Better Ruby Code for Beginners
+title: 5 Tips for Beginners to Write Better Ruby Code Instantly
 ---
 <p>
   Now that you've learned the basic syntax and gained a basic understanding of ruby works, you want to learn how to write better and more concise code.
 Here are 5 quick tips picked up from a fantastic book called <a href="https://read.amazon.com/kp/embed?asin=B004MMEJ36&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_JqsYwb0AAT5XE" target="_blank">Eloquent Ruby</a> that you can start using right now to make your code more readable.